Place(lessness)

 ‘This is me in front ofthe Parthenon,' you will say later, forgetting that when the photo was taken you were wondering what on earth you were doing there, causes a break or discontinuity between the spectator-traveller and the space of the landscape he is contemplating or rushing through.
 This prevents him from perceiving it as a place, from being fully present in it, even though he may try to fill the gap with comprehensive and detailed information out of guidebooks or journey narratives.’

-Place(lessness) is a site-specific research project exploring the boundary between space and place, specifically in Dungeness.
+Place(lessness) is a site-specific research project investigating the dynamic boundary between space and place, specifically in Dungeness.

 Place and space cannot be considered as absolutes but rather as a spectrum, where non-places have the potential to become places.